KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.6 Signed Claims

 A collection of attributes or other data elements and are collected together into a signed jose structure.
 Encryption may also be added but is NOT RECOMMENDED.
-The header of the jose token must identify the signer and cryptography used.
+The header of the jose token MUST identify the signer and cryptography used.
 This has the same structure as an encoded and signed jwt, but is intended to be embedded inside a jwt.
 A signed jose token is always treated like a string in the enclosing jwt.
 There are two distinct type of signed claims.

 #### 5.6.1 General Claims